passcod/nvm-fish-wrapper/README.md

 wrapper to work with the brew-installed nvm [[1]].

 __Note__: I can't test on OS X, so there are [several open bugs][OSX] at the moment I cannot address by myself.
-If someone with a Mac wants to step up, please do!
+These bugs seem to only be Homebrew-related, so if you don't use Homebrew or don't have Homebrew coreutils or didn't install nvm using Homebrew or some combination of the three, chances are pretty good that it works!

 [1]: https://github.com/passcod/nvm-fish-wrapper/issues/8#issuecomment-94372226
 [OSX]: https://github.com/passcod/nvm-fish-wrapper/labels/OS%20X